 Many practices are so laser-focused on attracting new patients that they inadvertently neglect existing ones.
 Patient retention is crucial, because the average person in the U.S. spends more than $10,300 annually on healthcare, according to 2016 data from the Centers for Medicare and Medicaid.

-It costs less to retain a new patient than get a new one, returning patients drive greater ROI, happy patients can be your best advocates — and that’s only a few reasons to invest in keeping people coming back for your care.
+It costs less to retain patients than get new patients, returning patients drive greater ROI, happy patients can be your best advocates — and that’s only a few reasons to invest in keeping people coming back for your care.
 Read on to learn patient retention strategies that work.

 When patients come to your office, they want more than just an accurate diagnosis.
-If you display a poor bedside manner, they won’t be in a hurry to return.
-Keeping people informed, treating them with respect, displaying compassion, and following up after treatment serve as excellent patient retention strategies, because it makes them feel valued.
+If you display a poor bedside manner, your patients likely won’t be in a hurry to return.
+Keeping patients informed, treating them with respect, displaying compassion, and following up after treatment serve as excellent patient retention strategies, because it makes them feel valued.

 Your patients deserve a doctor who truly cares.
-Personalizing their experience makes them feel like more than just a number.
+Personalizing your patients’ experience makes them feel like more than just a number.

 If you engage with patients through email or an online portal, convey your caring demeanor virtually.
 Write personalized responses, and always include the person’s name to ensure the message sounds like it was written just for them — not copied and pasted boilerplate text.